wardann/DungeonDocs/README.md

 </p>
 <h1 align="center">DungeonDocs</h1>

-<p align="center">A World of Warcraft addon to display notes during combat to help you conquer Mythic+.</p>
+<p align="center">A World of Warcraft addon to display combat notes to help you conquer Mythic+.</p>

 ## Features